 Nurses for Newborns (NFN) is a home visitation program that provides a safety net for families in order to prevent infant mortality, child abuse, and neglect.
 In response to referrals from medical centers, physician offices, clinics, social service agencies, and direct requests from families, Nurses for Newborns sends specially trained pediatric nurses to the homes of pregnant women or parents with infants who face medical, social, or environmental risks.
 On the first home visits, NFN nurses conduct mother and child health and developmental assessments and screen for co-occurring risk factors including maternal depression, everyday stress and domestic violence.
 Guided by evidence based clinical guidelines, NFN nurses prepare a plan of action with the infant’s caregiver(s), to ensure the baby’s health, safety, and optimum development.
 In subsequent visits, NFN nurses monitor, the infant’s health and developmental progress, and the family’s progress with the plan they prepared.
 Nurses present a variety of educational topics and tools designed to address identified issues and support family strengths and improve parenting skills.
 Nurses advance appropriate infant/child development, and help parents access external resources as needed, including infant materials such as diapers, formula, and safety equipment to promote the health and safety of both the mother and child.

 Services are provided as needed, and may be provided for up to two years after the infant’s birth.
-For some families, nurse home visiting is augmented by the assistance of NFN’s Community Health Educators who provide language interpretation and/or enhanced cultural competency, assistance with material and community resources, and peer support for the infant’s caregivers.
-NFN’s Licensed Clinical Social Worker also assists some families with environmental or mental health concerns that may impede the infant’s progress.
+For some families, nurse home visiting is augmented by the assistance of NFN’s Community Health Workers who provide language interpretation and/or enhanced cultural competency, assistance with material and community resources, and peer support for the infant’s caregivers.
+NFN’s Licensed Clinical Social Workers also assist some families with environmental or mental health concerns that may impede the infant’s progress.